Category

 Responsibility

-As the lead design researcher of the TUDelft team, I am responsible for the HMI (behaviour) design; the communication between different disciplines and taking care of a seamless transfer of the design implementation into the different prototype platforms (on-road and simulators).
+As the lead design researcher of the TUDelft team, I was responsible for the HMI (behaviour) design; the communication between different disciplines and taking care of a seamless transfer of the design implementation into the different prototype platforms (on-road and simulators).
+Resulting into HMI guidelines.

 Publications